 0118 947 1787 / email@example.com

 - To be married here, one of you needs to be a parishioner of Our Lady and St Anne’s.
 This means that either you live within the parish boundaries or you come to Mass here most Sundays.

 - You need to be free to marry in a Catholic church.
 This generally means that neither of you should have been married before, either in a church or in a registry office.

 - Depending on your circumstances, you may opt to be married during a Nuptial Mass or in a marriage celebration without Mass.
-This should be discussed with Fr Patrick.
+This should be discussed with the parish priest.

 The Church teaches that, since God created man out of love and calls on him to love, it is proper that the union of man and woman should be a Sacrament.